dlbewley/demo-autofs/layering/readme.md

 worker-automount                                                                                                                                                                      5s
 ```

 > [!NOTE]
 > **Entitlements**
 >
 > Entitlement to download RPMs are enabled by an automatic copy of the `etc-pki-entitlement` secret from the `openshift-config-managed` namespace into the openshift-machine-config-operator namespace.
+> Your cluster global pull secret must have proper entitlement to pass on to the nodes.

-* Create the MachineOSConfig to define and begin the image build.
+* Create the [`MachineOSConfig`](machineosconfig.yaml) to define and begin the image build.

 ```bash
 oc create -f machineosconfig.yaml